arctair/dash-serve/README.md

 # dash-serve
-Will serve a simple video player + stream \*.m4s and \*.m4s.tmp files with chunked transfer encoding.
+Will stream \*.m4s and \*.m4s.tmp files with chunked transfer encoding.
+This bridges the gap between ffmpeg -ldash output and streaming that content via http.